Kenneth and Fran Eickhoff bought a brand new Four Wheel Camper Grandby in 1986. Twenty-six years and 225,000 miles later, they’re still going strong.

 TCM: You’ve been truck camping for twenty-six years.
 You must have some great stories to share.
 What are some of your most memorable experiences while truck camping?

 Kenneth: One that pops in my mind, as we camped in Yellowstone, was that several years ago we encountered some buffalo.
-We had a pull through site and my wife went out to put something on the picnic table.
-A buffalo came up as he was grazing and lied down on other side of the picnic table.
+We had a pull-through site and my wife went out to put something on the picnic table.
+A buffalo came up as he was grazing and lied down on the other side of the picnic table.
 I was born and raised on a farm in Nebraska, so I wasn’t really concerned.
 I’m used to wild animals.

-You see pictures of places like White Sands National Monument, but until you actually drive in, you can’t conceive of how amazing the place is.
+You see pictures of places like White Sands National Monument, but until you actually drive-in, you can’t conceive of how amazing the place is.
 It takes your breath away.
 Mt Rainier is where Fran and I met.
 We like that place because you can actually drive up on the side of a mountain and get spectacular views.

 TCM: You’ve been all around the mid and western United States in your truck camper.
 Where do you recommend people go with their truck campers?

 Kenneth: I’m going to assume if you have a camper, you’re going to do some planning.
 I believe in maps.
 If we go on extended trips, we dig out the state maps.
 I’ll look for a state park and get their camping information.
 I also have the BLM maps and all of the national forest maps for the western United States.
 We’ll look through those, plan a route, and try to find and locate a campground near an interesting area to see.

 Steens Mountain is a rough drive, but a spectacular one.
 There is a high plateau and you can look into the Alvord desert valley.
 In Brisbee, Arizona you can back your camper to the edge of an open-pit mine and camp right there.
 There’s a fence so you can’t back into it.
 The Oregon state parks on the ocean are excellent, but you usually need reservations.

 Above: The trail shelter restoration projects that Ken and Fran worked on